 Legislation allows both the loss year and the preceding year to be reassessed at the same time, even if the preceding year is time barred.

 Any tax you have overpaid because of a loss carry-back will be offset against any amounts due within that income tax period, and the balance refunded to you.
-Your refund will not be applied to any outstanding debt you have with Inland Revenue.
+Your refund will not be applied to any outstanding debt you have with us - unless you request to do so by sending us a message in myIR.

 Use of Money Interest